Jammer Mitigation in Absorptive RIS-Assisted Uplink NOMA: Performance Analysis

 \subsection{Performance for Various Number of Users with Fixed A-RIS Location}

-Here we study the performance of the proposed algorithm in terms of the sum total uplink transmit power for $K=2$ and $K=3$ users, for various numbers of jammer antennas and A-RIS elements, assuming a fixed location of the A-RIS.
+Here we study the performance of the proposed algorithm in terms of the sum total uplink transmit power for $K=2$, $K=3$ and $K=4$ users, for various numbers of jammer antennas and A-RIS elements, assuming a fixed location of the A-RIS.
 We also assess the benefit and characterize the optimized behavior of the absorption capability of the A-RIS in terms of the average reflection coefficients of the A-RIS elements.
-In Table~\ref{table1} we show our simulation parameters.